dgc-rhul/frontier/README.md

 *Do not proceed to stage 2 at the master before the 2nd command prompt appears!*

 # Contributors
-Frontier was created by Dan O'Keeffe (formerly Imperial College London, now Royal Holloway University of London), Theodoros Salonidis (IBM Research T.J.
-Watson), and Peter Pietzuch from the Large-Scale Distributed Systems (LSDS) group at Imperial College London.
+Frontier was created by Dan O'Keeffe (formerly in the Large-Scale Distributed Systems (LSDS) group, Imperial College London, now Royal Holloway University of London), Theodoros Salonidis (IBM Research T.J.
+Watson), and Peter Pietzuch (LSDS group, Imperial College London).